 A month has gone by since the last earnings report for Amerisafe (AMSF).
-Shares have lost about 0.4% in that time frame, outperforming the S&P 500.
+Shares have lost about 1% in that time frame, underperforming the S&P 500.

-Amerisafe Q1 Earnings Beat Estimates on Lower Expenses
+Amerisafe Earnings Beat Estimates in Q1, Slide Y/Y

 Quarter in Detail

-Net investment income increased 11.2% year over year to $8 million, owing to higher yields on investment securities.
+Net investment income slipped 3.3% year over year to $7.75 million due to lower investment yields on fixed-income securities.

 How Have Estimates Been Moving Since Then?

-Currently, Amerisafe has a subpar Growth Score of D, however its Momentum Score is doing a lot better with a B. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+At this time, Amerisafe has a subpar Growth Score of D, however its Momentum Score is doing a lot better with an A. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of C. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending downward for the stock, and the magnitude of this revision indicates a downward shift.
-Notably, Amerisafe has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+Amerisafe has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report